“I used to work with people who kept me in a box until they needed me. I’d come out and work when they said so, then go back to my box. Now I’m free.”

 Just before sisters Virginia and Sue got married, a talent scout spotted Judy dancing with them in a trio act, and signed her to an M-G-M contract.
 It was still tough going for a long time, but Judy made the grade and her role in “Love Finds Andy Hardy” set her future definitely for her.

 May 18, 1943: Filming on Girl Crazy continued with scenes shot on the “Exterior Duty Road” set.
 Time called: 10:00 a.m.; Judy arrived at 10:10 a.m.; dismissed: 5:30 p.m.
-This must have been on one of MGM’s backlots since the location shooting in Palm Springs was completed in early May.
+This must have been on one of MGM’s backlots since the location shooting in Palm Springs was completed on May 11.

 May 18, 1944: Judy posed for this photo in MGM’s famed photo studios.